 Your favorite decade has come back — just like you always knew it would.
 The cyclical side of fashion and hairstyles gives us a chance to relive some of our favorite trends from the past.
 Luckily, ’90s hairstyles have taken over yet again.
 Here are the top ’90s hair trends you should rock in a new, fresh way.

-Melissa Joan Hart would say: “If you didn’t rock crimped hair in the ’90’s-then you weren’t living!
+Melissa Joan Hart would say: “If you didn’t rock crinkled hair in the ninetieth — then you weren’t living”.
+Crimping was popular because people wanted to look unique, making bold statements every day.
+And they liked new hair styling tools called crimping irons!
 While the trend was definitely overdone back in the day, crimping just a few pieces of your ‘do is subtle and playful.
 It’s also a perfect nod to the best decade.

 You can thank Indie babe Winona Ryder for this choppy boyish look.
 Nothing looks sweeter on a feminine face than a contrasting chop.
-The pixie is the ultimate ’90’s haircut, and it’s a trend modern women can easily rock fiercely!
+The pixie is the ultimate ’90s haircut, and it’s a trend modern women can easily rock fiercely!

 Pop stars like Brandy Norwood and Janet Jackson truly revolutionized the way girls wear braids today.
 Each braid was so tiny they really resembled a thick strand of hair and were worn very long for a sexy look.
 Choosing something pretty and complex like braiding hairstyles is a classic way to wear your hair, and it means one of our favorite trends will continue to live on!
 Fortunately, we have a lot of braided hairstyles to choose from.